EarthScope/interactive-seismogram-widget/README.md

     interactive-seismogram-widget-main/interactive-seismogram-widget
 ```

-While in the same directory as `interactive_seismogram_widget.py`, it can be imported in python with
+While in the same directory as `interactive_seismogram_widget.py`, it can be imported in python:
 ```python
 import interactive_seismogram_widget
 ```